Dr Guthrie's List D Schools, Edinburgh.

 Twenty boys were packed naked into the shower block,

-which had five shower heads.
+Which had five shower heads.

-We were made to stand in three inches of disinfectant, for up to an hour.
+We were made to stand in three inches of disinfectant for up to an hour.

 We were all naked and shivering in the bitter cold,

-and I didn't feel human, at all.
+And I didn't feel human, at all.

 _________________________________________________________________________